-Taft has substantial experience offering innovative, comprehensive legal services to a wide range of clients involved in all aspects of the casino and route-based gaming industry throughout North America and worldwide.
+Taft Gaming attorneys have substantial experience delivering innovative, comprehensive legal services to a wide range of clients involved in all aspects of the casino and route-based gaming industry throughout North America and the world.
 As state and local governments have become increasingly dependent on gaming ventures as a source of revenue and jobs, the number of gaming-related opportunities for our clients has proliferated.

-In a heavily regulated industry like casino and route-based gaming, we knew early on that the best way to learn the industry was by starting from the inside — by working as gaming counsel with state governments and their regulatory authorities to draft and advise on gaming legislation, rules and regulations.
-In addition to working on the government side of gaming, our lawyers have gained an in-depth understanding of the operational side of the gaming business by serving as counsel to some of the largest casino gaming companies in the world.
-We have also acquired significant expertise in the financial structuring of gaming transactions by representing investors, including private equity sources and real estate investment trusts, and lenders to gaming projects.
+In a heavily regulated industry like casino and route-based gaming, our attorneys knew early on that the best way to learn the industry was by starting from the inside — by working as gaming counsel with state governments and their regulatory authorities to draft and advise on gaming legislation, rules, and regulations.
+In addition to working on the government side of gaming, our lawyers gained an in-depth understanding of the operational side of the gaming business by serving as counsel to some of the largest casino gaming companies in the world.
+We also acquired significant expertise in the financial structuring of gaming transactions by representing investors, including private equity sources, real estate investment trusts, and lenders to gaming projects.

-Our attorneys have represented industry clients in all aspects of casino and route-based gaming-related transactions, including the development and acquisition of facilities, structuring, negotiating and documenting of joint ventures to develop or acquire gaming projects, representing pari-mutuel, off-track betting and “racino” gaming operations, advising casino operators, casino gaming suppliers, equipment manufacturers and other vendors on licensing and other regulatory matters, representing route-based gaming operators in multiple jurisdictions, and advising Native American tribes with respect to Class II and Class III gaming operations.
+Our attorneys collaborate with industry clients in all aspects of casino and route-based gaming-related transactions, including the development and acquisition of facilities, structuring, negotiating, and documenting of joint ventures to develop or acquire gaming projects.
+We represent pari-mutuel, off-track betting, and “racino” gaming operations, and advise casino operators, casino gaming suppliers, equipment manufacturers, and industry vendors on licensing and other regulatory matters.
+We represent gaming operators in multiple jurisdictions, and advise Native American tribes with respect to Class II and Class III gaming operations.

 Regulatory and Compliance